- 9 07 Pongracic bah

 The Great Depression created a widespread misconception that market economies are inherently unstable and must be managed by the government to avoid large macreconomic fluctuations, that is, business cycles.
 This view persists to this day despite the more than 40 years since Milton Friedman and Anna Jacobson Schwartz showed convincingly that the Federal Reserve’s monetary policies were largely to blame for the severity of the Great Depression.
 In 2002 Ben Bernanke (then a Federal Reserve governor, today the chairman of the Board of Governors) made this startling admission in a speech given in honor of Friedman’s 90th birthday: “I would like to say to Milton and Anna: Regarding the Great Depression, you’re right.
 We did it.
 We’re very sorry.”

 Friedman, the great free-market champion of the last 50 years and one of the most influential economists of the last 200 years, died in November 2006 at 94.
-He left us an immense intellectual legacy, including his explanation of the Great Depression, which, while persuading a majority of the economics profession, has yet to fully trickle down to the public.
+He left us an immense intellectual legacy, including his explanation of the causes of the Great Depression, which, while persuading a majority of the economics profession, has yet to fully trickle down to the public.
 It is truly a great mystery why Friedman’s explanation has not been more widely recognized and accepted, especially given its influence among economists.
 Maybe the reason is that it does not lend itself to quick sound bites by politicians eager to justify more power.
 Or maybe it is usually presented in a way that makes it too difficult for the layperson to understand.
 Or maybe it is just that people find it easier to blame the “capitalists” rather than the hallowed Federal Reserve.
 Whatever the case, it would be beneficial to revisit Friedman’s argument.

 The standard explanation of the Great Depression, found in most American high-school history texts, is that it was created by the wild and irrational stock-market speculation that ultimately led to the Great Crash of October 1929.
 Investor speculations were so excessive—so the story goes—that once the bubble popped, it triggered the most severe decline in economic activity in U.S. history.
 The key point of this story is that the crash and the subsequent depression were due to factors that are innate to the capitalist system, unchecked under the supposedly laissez-faire policies of Herbert Hoover.
 It was only once Franklin Delano Roosevelt came into office that the government jump-started the recovery.
 It is thus claimed that FDR’s policies were responsible not only for the recovery, but in fact for “saving capitalism from itself” when many Americans were willing to consider adopting full-blown socialism in the 1930s as a way to deal with the downturn.